relax-js/relax/README.md

 store.dispatch(updateValue(47))
 console.log(store.getState()) // { value: 47 }
 ```
 That was a super basic example.
-If you're familiar with redux you may be wondering where the reducer is --- there are no reducers!
+If you're familiar with Redux you may be wondering where the reducer is --- there are no reducers!
 What you return from your action is **merged** with the current state.

 If you're thinking, "I can see this getting messy really fast" don't worry, managing different branches of state can be pretty simple!
 See [here](https://github.com/relax-js/relax/tree/master/examples/branches) to continue reading on that.